top of page

 • Valid, government-issued photo ID

-• Unsigned documents (sign only in the notary’s presence)
+• Unsigned documents (sign in front of the notary)

 • All required signers present

-Mobile notaries do not provide legal advice, but they will guide you on where and how to sign your documents correctly.
+Mobile notaries do not provide legal advice, but they will guide you on where to sign.

-At the scheduled time, the mobile notary arrives at your chosen location, which may include:
+At the scheduled time, the mobile notary arrives at your chosen location, such as:

 • Your home